boocockp/lsd-aws/README.md

 but with a unique name for the instance.
 You can create as many instances as you like, up to the limits of your AWS account, and destroy them when they are no longer needed.
 There are no charges for setting up AWS objects - just for using them.
-You could have instances such as "qa", "demo", "prod", like a traditional series of development environments, but you could also create one-off instances like "jims_spike2", or just use a short Git commit id to name the environment, like "a2ef".
+You could have instances such as "qa", "demo", "prod", like a traditional series of development environments, but you could also create one-off instances like "jims_spike2", or just use a short Git commit id to name the instance, like "a2ef".

 ## How it works
 LSD AWS includes classes to represent: